Hirrolot/Hirrolot/README.md

 I'm a 16 y/o software engineer, publicist at [Habr], active open-source contributor, and enthusiast in:

- - formal linguistics,
- - type theory,
+ - [type theory],
  - programming languages and their paradigms,
- - language-processing applications.
+ - language-processing applications: compilers, interpreters, et cetera.

 Currently I'm working on: